gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 Just as we do, agents seem to have limited cognitive capacity.
 The more context the agent has to hold in memory, the more likely it is to forget or skip parts of the process.
 The smaller and more focused the context, the more reliably the agent can follow through and perform.
 Decompose large processes into smaller ones, and track progress between them with explicit markers or checkpoints.
 Use [Cross-Context Memory](#-cross-context-memory) to remember what's necessary.
-This can be achieved by moving steps into another [Process File](#-process-file) and using a [Boomerang](#-subagent--subtask--boomerang) to invoke it from the original file.
+This can be achieved by moving steps into another [Process File](#-process-file) and using a [Subtask](#-subagent--subtask) to invoke it from the original file.
 Another way to split the process is to put each piece into its own file and coordinate them with an [Orchestrator](#-orchestrator).

 ### 🎛️ Extract Coordinator
 **Pattern:** *Pull coordination logic out of individual chain elements.*